Darwin Off Road Cyclists regularly run social rides every Saturday Afternoon.

 DORC Ride Leaders have a responsibility for everyone’s safety and reserve the right to refuse riders considered not prepared for Intermediate, Advanced or Night Rides.

 What to bring?

-Water.
+- Water.
 Bring enough water for two hours of riding.
 On many rides we don’t pass any opportunities to refill.
-A hydration pack (eg Camelbak) is perfect.
+A hydration pack is perfect.
 If you don’t have a hydration pack, we recommend two sports water bottles.

-Sunscreen.
-Generally, rides are later in the day, but slip/slop/slap is a good idea, particularly if you’re riding to the meeting point.
+- Sunscreen.
+Generally, rides are later in the day, but slip/slop/slap is a good idea.

+Intersections.
 When you come to an intersection, check behind and make sure the rider behind can see you.
 If you can’t see the rider behind (or are not sure if they’ve seen you).
-Stop and wait for them, so everyone knows which way to go.
+Stop and wait for them.

 If you’re regularly riding with DORC, you may want to check out the benefits of becoming a member.